ToxicFrog/ss2map/README.md

 In order to deserialize and display object properties, the programs require a `proplist.txt` file, which lists all of the properties supported by the Dark Engine and their corresponding types.
-For convenience, the repo includes three proplist files: `proplist.ss2` for System Shock 2 v2.48, `proplist.t1` for Thief Gold v1.26, and `proplist.t2` for Thief 2 v1.25, which are (as of this writing) the latest versions on GOG.
+For convenience, these are built in; you can find them in the `proplists` directory:

+- `ss2.proplist`: System Shock 2 v2.48
+- `t1.proplist`: Thief Gold v1.26
+- `t2.proplist`: Thief 2 v1.25

+The Lua files in that directory contain additional information about on-disk property layout not included in the `proplist.txt`.

-If you need a different one, you can generate it yourself:
+If you need to add support for another engine version, you can generate the `proplist.txt` yourself:

 - make sure your `user.bnd` file contains the line `bind : edit_command`
 - start the game